 Fiber is more than just a regulator — it’s also vital to deliver essential nutrients to the entire body.
-We obtain fiber most abundantly in our diets from whole grains, fruits and vegetables.
+We obtain fiber most abundantly in our diets from whole grains, fruits and vegetables, but there are fiber supplements like psyllium husk available as well.

 What Is Psyllium Husk?